library(tidyverse)

 labs(size = "Number of Books in Library")

-• For this layer we are using our df_ipeds data, which covers the country, but since our base map is Florida, we only want colleges located in the Sunshine State (which is FIPS code 12).
+data, which covers the country, but since our base map is Florida, we only want colleges located in the Sunshine State (which is FIPS code 12).aes(size = LPBOOKS)

-• Is saying we want to change the size of point based on LPBOOKS, which is the total number of books in the college’s library collection.
-More books, bigger point!
+, which is the total number of books in the college’s library collection.
+More books, bigger point!shape = 23

 ## show new map